All sites should comply with any regulations that your organisation has put into place in regard to COVID-19.

 Please note that PIC sites do not receive accruals for EDGI.

-Recruiting sites will be involved in active recruitment of patients to join the EDGI Study.
+Recruiting sites will be involved in active recruitment of patients to join EDGI.
 Since the study is designed to be an online resource, involvement and support of the study by NHS Trusts and clinical services can be accomplished at varying levels of involvement.
 Recruitment methods for EDGI include:

 - Advertising and access to data